Drivers under 25 may have noticed that car insurance can cost more for you than for those older than you. So, why is this the case?

-This can result in younger Australians being charged much higher car insurance premiums.
+This may result in younger Australians being charged higher car insurance premiums in some instances.
 However, there are ways you can lower these costs.

 How much can car insurance cost for drivers under 25?